 Check with specific manufacturer for recommended repairs or allow floors to go through a few cycles of seasonal change to allow it to correct itself.

-Editor's Note: For a detailed discussion of WLS, see the article "What is Really Causing White Line Syndrome?" from the June/July 2011 issue of HF.
+Editor's Note: For a detailed discussion about WLS, see the article "What is Really Causing White Line Syndrome?".